 January 9th-11th, 2020 Thursday-Saturday

-Day Two: Breakfast is included at the hotel, and after breakfast we’ll travel the short distance to the balloon field for the breathtaking morning mass ascension.
-Afterwards we’ll spend the day enjoying the festivities offered around the fairgrounds, including an arts & crafts show, great vendor’s booths, live music and so much more.
+Day Two: Breakfast is included at the hotel.
+After breakfast we’ll travel the short distance to the balloon field for the breathtaking Mass Ascension— an early morning launch of hundreds of balloons—the most amazing display of sound and color!
+Afterwards we’ll explore all that this exciting festival has to offer, including tethered balloon rides, an antique & classic car show, arts & crafts show, food vendors booths, live music and so much more.
 The bus will be available to shuttle from the balloon field to the hotel and back throughout the day.
-As the sun sets we’ll rally again to enjoy dinner on self at Javelina Cantina—offering fantastic Sonoran style Mexican food and wildly creative margaritas!
+As the sun sets, we’ll rally again to enjoy dinner on self at Javelina Cantina—offering fantastic Sonoran style Mexican food and wildly creative margaritas!
 Weather permitting, we’ll relax on the large outdoor patio dining area.
 After dinner we’ll enjoy a free evening.

 Day Three: We’ll enjoy breakfast at the hotel, included, and then it’s bags out and we’ll head for one of Arizona’s most interesting ghost towns—Oatman!
-This crazy town began as a mining tent camp over 100 years ago, but quickly became a flourishing gold mining center in 1915, when two miners struck a ten million dollar gold find!
+This crazy town began as a mining tent camp over 100 years ago, but quickly became a flourishing gold mining center in 1915, when two miners struck a ten-million-dollar gold find!
 Mining in Oatman was short lived, but Oatman survived by catering to travelers on old U.S. Route 66.
 The town nearly died when the route became what is now Interstate 40.
 Today tame burros roam the streets, descendants of the early mining burros.
-We’ll check out the Oatman Hotel, where Clark Gable and Carol Lombard honeymooned in 1939 and we’ll enjoy a little lunch on self.
-Then it’s back on the bus, as we head for home, with plenty of great sightseeing along the way.
+We’ll check out the Oatman Hotel, where Clark Gable and Carol Lombard honeymooned in 1939.
+Early afternoon we’ll be back on the road, enjoying plenty of great sightseeing and lunch on self along the way.
 The Havasu Balloon Festival just keeps getting bigger and better every year.
-Don’t wait to call in your reservations, as hotel rooms in Lake Havasu City are very limited the weekend of this popular festival!
+Don’t wait to make your reservations, as hotel rooms in Lake Havasu City are very limited the weekend of this popular festival!